scjx123/ip/docs/DeveloperGuide.md

 1. blah

 ### 4.2 Statistic Feature
 The statistic mechanism is facilitated by the StatsAction class.
 It extends Action class, and internally stores an arraylist of Item object in `targetList`.
-Additionally, it implements the following operation
+Additionally, it implements the following operation:

+ - `prepare()` - Sets flag accordings to user
+ - `act()`

 ### 4.3 Checker Feature
 ![here](Images/Checker_Diagram.png)